 The Ketogenic Diet: Explained

-To understand the Ketogenic diet (low-carb/ high-fat/ moderate protein).
-We need to first understand human energy metabolism.
-Lucy Browne, Health and Bodycare team member and qualified nutritionist from Planet Organic’s Queens Park branch, chats us through the basic principles of the ketogenic diet, including how to utilise fat, how to store energy and how to know if you’re in a state of ketosis.
+To understand the Ketogenic diet (low-carb/high-fat/moderate protein), we need to understand human energy metabolism.
+Lucy Browne, Health and Bodycare team member and qualified nutritionist from Planet Organic’s Queens Park branch, shared with us the basic principles of the ketogenic diet, including how to utilise fat, how to store energy and how to know if you’re in a state of ketosis.

 How Do We Obtain Energy from Food?